Skip to content

 nothing_scalar_array_view_odd_order(x::AbstractMatrix, i, j) -> view(x, i, j)

-Utility for safely viewing or indexing into possibly nothing or array values with two indices.
+Utility for safely viewing into possibly nothing or array values with two indices.

 • If x is nothing, returns nothing.